ksedgwic/fours/README.markdown

 Human Player
 ----------------------------------------------------------------

-You can play manually in place of on of the prrograms:
+You can play manually in place of one of the scripts:

     ./fours simple.py human.py
     simple.py: [5, 4, 1, 5, 4] [] -> [4, 4] :  0